Vehicle Information

 You can find brief descriptions of Loss Type and Damage Type under the Vehicle Description section of each listing.

-Can you tell me how damage occurred, or if any repairs have been done?
+Can you tell me how the damage occurred or if any repairs have been done?

-Auto auctions do not provide us with information on how the damage occurred, how long the vehicle has been in this condition or if any repairs have been done.
+Auto auctions do not provide us with information on how the damage occurred, how long the vehicle has been in this condition, or if any repairs have been done.
 You can find brief descriptions of Loss Type and Damage Type under the Vehicle Description section of each listing.
-We do not have any further information.
+We do not have any further auction listing damage or vehicle condition report details.

 Do you provide repair cost estimates?